Frequently Asked Questions (FAQ)

 - What has CERF+ been doing to help artists get the business insurance they need?

-We felt the name Craft Emergency Relief Fund no longer fully described the scope of our work to both safeguard and sustain the careers of craft artists.
+We felt the name Craft Emergency Relief Fund no longer fully described the scope of our work to both safeguard and sustain the careers of artists working in craft disciplines.
 The “plus” acknowledges that our work has grown to include helping artists lessen and/or prevent the impacts of emergencies.

 WHY DOESN’T CERF+ MAKE LARGER GRANTS?
 THESE GRANTS AND LOANS DON'T SEEM LARGE ENOUGH TO HELP AN ARTIST RECOVER FROM SOMETHING LIKE A FIRE OR SERIOUS HEALTH PROBLEM.

-It’s one of our goals to increase CERF+’s grant and loan support — but even if we could provide many times our current levels, that would not be enough to take the place of adequate health or business insurance and good business practices.
-That’s why we’re developing emergency prevention and response resources, improving the emergency response coordination within the arts sector and helping artists get the business insurance they need.
+It’s one of our goals to increase CERF+’s grant and loan support — but even if we could provide assistance at many times our current levels, that would not be enough to take the place of adequate health or business insurance and good business practices.
+That’s why we’re developing emergency prevention and response resources, improving emergency response coordination within the arts sector, and helping artists get the business insurance they need.

-Our assistance 27 years ago ranged from $200-$500.
-Today the maximum grant is $3,000 and the maximum loan is $8,000.
+Assistance in the early years ranged from $200-$500 per person.
+Today the maximum grant is $6,000 and the maximum no-interest loan is $9,000.
 We are also very engaged in brokering other kinds of assistance for our beneficiaries, such as booth fee waivers at craft shows and discounts/donations of equipment and supplies.
-Our goal is to expand and grow our fundraising capabilities, so that we can continue to increase the amount of our financial assistance for emergency relief — but to do this in a way that can be sustained.
+Our goal is to expand and grow our fundraising capabilities, so that we can continue to increase the amount of our financial assistance for emergency relief — but to do this in a way that is sustainable.

 - Quality of the applicant's work